 Graduate Fellowship in African American History

-The Graduate Fellowship in African American History is awarded to a student entering the M.A./Ph.D. program at the Lyon G. Tyler Department of History at the College of William and Mary whose primary interest is in African American history.
-Providing that he or she remains in good standing in the graduate program and fulfills the duties performed by all students on stipend, the fellow will receive a stipend of $18,000 a year plus tuition for six years (a recipient entering the doctoral program with an M.A. in hand would receive the fellowship for five years).
+The Graduate Fellowship in African American History is awarded to a student entering the Ph.D. program at the Lyon G. Tyler Department of History at the College of William and Mary whose primary interest is in African American history.
+Providing that he or she remains in good standing in the graduate program and fulfills the duties performed by all students on stipend, the fellow will receive a stipend of $19,500 a year plus tuition for six years.
 To apply, please provide a cover letter indicating interest in the fellowship and a writing sample in African American history when submitting your regular application materials to the Graduate Program in History.
 Application materials are available online at the web site below, and are due Dec.
 5.

 To apply for financial support from the department, simply check the appropriate box on the application for admission form.
 The College of William and Mary and the Commonwealth of Virginia also offers three types of financial assistance to outstanding minority applicants pursuing graduate degrees in Arts & Sciences in Virginia.
 To inquire about federally-funded student loans, contact the Office of Financial Aid at 757-221-2420.